There are three types of non-resident status for which students can apply:

 Before deciding on non-resident status, students should discuss their plans with their advisor and then complete the appropriate application.
 Applications must be approved by the student's advisor, the departmental director of graduate studies, and the Dean's Office.
 International students considering non-resident status must also obtain approval from the International Office of their non-resident application.
 GSAS students who have loans and are going on leave should speak to their financial aid officer about the repayment of loans.
-Those students applying for Leave of Absence or Study at another Harvard School are encouraged to contact their department regarding possible effect of their leave on departmental G-year and progress toward degree.
+Those students applying for Leave of Absence or Study at another Harvard School (SAHS) are encouraged to contact their department regarding the possible effect of their leave or SAHS on their departmental G-year and progress toward their degree.

 Applications for non-resident status are due in department offices by July 1 for the fall term or academic year and by December 1 for the spring term.
-After those dates the late registration fees apply.
+After those dates, late registration fees apply.
 The student will be charged $50 plus $5 for each week that the application is late.

 The tuition requirements for the PhD are two years of full tuition and two years of reduced tuition.
 Students applying for non-resident status may request to delay payment of the required full or reduced tuition, and instead pay the active file fee or the facilities fee.
 Students delaying payment of tuition should be aware that the required tuition, at the rates current at the time of payment, must be paid prior to the receipt of the degree.
-If a student owes required tuition and plans to graduate the year the student is non-resident or the next year, the student may be asked to pay that tuition while in non-resident status.
+If a student owes required tuition and plans to graduate the year the student is a non-resident or the next year, the student may be asked to pay that tuition while in non-resident status.
 Please contact your financial aid officer regarding your grant and choosing an appropriate tuition option.

-Immigration regulations require F-1 or J-1 visa holders to maintain full-time status while in the United States.
+Immigration regulations require F-1 or J-1 visa holders to maintain full-time enrollment status while in the United States.
 F-1 or J-1 students who are considering applying for a leave of absence must speak to an advisor in the Harvard International Office (Richard A. and Susan F. Smith Campus Center 858, 617-495-2789) before submitting an application form.
 All international students must have their non-resident applications approved by the International Office.

 Once a non-resident application has been approved, a traveling scholar may request a formal letter of introduction from the Dean's Office in theRichard A. and Susan F. Smith Campus Center.
 This letter, known as a "dazzler," may assist the student in gaining access to research facilities and libraries abroad.